kavorite/trake/README.md

-1. I found approaches that captured summary keywords of a single lexical unit to be insufficient for my purposes, because many of what one would consider a "keyword" are not parsed by the most naive means of subdividing plain text into lexical units as unigrams.
+1. I found approaches that captured summary keywords of a single lexical unit to be insufficient for my purposes, because many of what one would consider a "keyword" are not parsed by the most naive means of subdividing plain text into lexical units.
 For example, from [the aforementioned wiki page][autosumm], my methods extracted the following bigrams using a tag-filtered set of tokens `T` in the call `MoodyEmbeddings.keygrams(T, breakstops=False)`: